What is workers’ compensation?

 How much time do I have to report an accident at work?

 The time limit for reporting an accident at work varies in each state.
 Remember that reporting as soon as possible will help you receive your benefits without complications.
-For example, in Illinois you have 45 days (90 days for injuries resulting from exposure to radiation), in New York you have 6 months, and in California you have 1 year.

 I no longer work at the company, but how I have issues from the work I used to do.
 Can I still get help?